52 Inches

 Keep a Mental “Conversion Anchor”

-Pick a single reference point that you can recall instantly — for example, the fact that a standard sheet of A4 paper is about 29.Worth adding: 7 cm long.
-If something feels a little longer than the page, add roughly 2 cm for each extra inch; if it’s shorter, subtract a similar amount.
-Day to day, when you need to gauge a length that’s close to that size, you can picture the paper and adjust.
+Pick a single reference point that you can recall instantly — for example, the fact that a standard sheet of A4 paper is about 29.That's why when you need to gauge a length that’s close to that size, you can picture the paper and adjust.
+On top of that, if something feels a little longer than the page, add roughly 2 cm for each extra inch; if it’s shorter, subtract a similar amount.
+Consider this: 7 cm long.
 This habit builds a quick, intuitive sense of scale without the need for a calculator.

 Work Backwards: From Centimeters to Inches